-\textbf{LEMAE benefits from LLM priors through discrimination.} We evaluate \textbf{HER}~\citep{andrychowicz2017hindsight}, which also employs hindsight intrinsic rewards but selects goals randomly from memory.
-HER's poor performance emphasizes the critical role of incorporating LLM priors for localizing key states in achieving efficient exploration.
-To further support our claim about the superiority of LLM discrimination over generation, we evaluate \textbf{Eureka-si}, a single-iteration variant of Eureka~\citep{ma2023eureka}, which uses LLM to generate reward functions directly.
-While Eureka-si performs comparably to LEMAE in simple tasks, it struggles in most complex tasks with partial observability, indicating that LLM-based discrimination may offer a more general and effective integration of LLM.
-Notably, these two methods are not specifically designed for efficient exploration.
-Please refer to Appendix~\ref{appsec:llmrd}, \ref{appsec:her} for more details.
+\textbf{LEMAE benefits from LLM priors through discrimination.} We evaluate HER~\cite{andrychowicz2017hindsight}, which proposes hindsight intrinsic rewards but selects goals randomly from memory.
+Its poor performance underscores the importance of incorporating LLM priors for efficient exploration.
+To support our claim about the superiority of LLM discrimination over generation, we evaluate Eureka-si, a single-iteration Eureka variant, which uses LLM to generate reward functions.
+While Eureka-si performs well in simple tasks, it struggles in complex tasks with partial observability, indicating that LLM-based discrimination offer a more general and effective integration of LLM.
+Notably, neither method is specifically designed for efficient exploration.
+Please refer to \ref{appsec:her}, \ref{appsec:llmrd} for details.

-\textbf{LEMAE reduces redundant exploration.} We further compare the exploration behavior of LEMAE with that of CMAE on the \textit{Pass} task.
-The visitation maps, displayed in log scale, are depicted in Fig.~\ref{fig:heatmap}.
-The illustration reveals that LEMAE markedly avoids redundant exploration: agents trained with CMAE tend to excessively explore the left room, while the agents' visitation area in LEMAE is notably concentrated around the success path.
-Furthermore, an organic division of labor among agents emerges, affirming the efficacy of encouraging labor division in prompt design.
+\textbf{LEMAE reduces redundant exploration.} We compare the exploration behavior of LEMAE and CMAE on \textit{Pass}.
+The visitation maps in Figure~1(a) reveal that LEMAE markedly reduces redundant exploration: CMAE-trained agents excessively explore the left room, while LEMAE-trained agents' visitation area is concentrated around the success path.
+Furthermore, an organic division of labor among agents emerges, affirming the efficacy of encouraging cooperation in prompt design.

-\textbf{LEMAE circumvents task-irrelevant key states.} Due to the incomplete information, LLM may discriminate task-irrelevant key states.
-For instance, in the \textit{Secret-Room} task, three rooms are present on the right, but LLM is not informed about the real target room for fairness.
-In Fig.~\ref{fig:keystatenum-b}, LLM discriminates two task-irrelevant key states, denoted as \textbf{$\kappa_2$} and \textbf{$\kappa_4$}, which represent an exploration of the two irrelevant rooms, respectively.
-Fig.~\ref{fig:keystatenum-c} shows that the pruning mechanism after finding the success state in LEMAE makes it effective in circumventing task-irrelevant key states.
-A more detailed robustness analysis is provided in Sec.~\ref{sec:robust}.
+\textbf{LEMAE circumvents task-irrelevant key states.} Due to incomplete information, LLM may discriminate task-irrelevant key states.
+For instance, in \textit{Secret-Room}, three rooms are present on the right, but LLM is not informed about the real target room for fairness.
+In Figure~\ref{fig:roomanalyze}(b), LLM discriminates two task-irrelevant key states, \textbf{$\kappa_2$} and \textbf{$\kappa_4$}, corresponding to two irrelevant rooms.
+Figure~\ref{fig:roomanalyze}(c) illustrates that KSMT's pruning mechanism, activated after finding the success state, effectively circumvents these irrelevant key states.
+A more detailed robustness analysis can be found in \ref{sec:robust}.